 Train DDPG Agent for Path-Following Control

 This example shows how to train a deep deterministic policy gradient (DDPG) agent for path-following control (PFC) in Simulink®.
-For more information on DDPG agents, see Deep Deterministic Policy Gradient Agents.
+For more information on DDPG agents, see Deep Deterministic Policy Gradient (DDPG) Agents.

 The reinforcement learning environment for this example is a simple bicycle model for the ego car and a simple longitudinal model for the lead car.
 The training goal is to make the ego car travel at a set velocity while maintaining a safe distance from lead car by controlling longitudinal acceleration and braking, and also while keeping the ego car travelling along the centerline of its lane by controlling the front steering angle.
 For more information on PFC, see Path Following Control System (Model Predictive Control Toolbox).
 The ego car dynamics are specified by the following parameters.